 Large funded research projects

 2010-2014: A National Research Foundation South Africa (NRF) funded project to the amount of £4,000 per year for 5 years (2010-2014) in total £20 000.
-The research will explore the possibility of using a Academy school type to address the ever growing number of dysfunctional schools in the South African system.
-The project is administered by the Vaal University of Technology.
-Find out more about his research Failing schools in South Africa: A case of defeatism in school leadership
+The research explored the possibility of using a Academy school type to address the ever growing number of dysfunctional schools in the South African system.
+The project was administered by the Vaal University of Technology.
+Find out more about this research Failing schools in South Africa: A case of defeatism in school leadership

 Bisschoff, T. & Rhodes, C. (2011).
 From Good Schools for Some to Better Schools for All, in Day, C. The Routledge International Handbook of Teacher and School Development.
 (ISBN 978-0-415-66970-2) Oxford: Routledge Education.
 Book details